William Smith (South Carolina politician, born 1762): Supreme Court consideration

+Jackson wanted Smith to serve on the U.S. Supreme Court when there was a vacancy in 1829 but Smith declined.
 On March 3, 1837, outgoing President Andrew Jackson nominated Smith to the Supreme Court.
 Five days later, the newly seated Senate of the 25th Congress confirmed Smith's nomination by a vote of 23–18.
 However, Smith declined the appointment and did not serve.